Children aged 13 facing risk of homelessness is ‘terrifying’, says William

 Diana, Princess of Wales was instrumental in teaching her sons William and the Duke of Sussex about the issue of homelessness, taking them to meet rough sleepers during the early 1990s when they were young schoolboys to broaden their horizons.

+She visited Depaul UK three times during the early years of the charity and during her final event in 1995 opened the first Depaul Trust Hostel in Willesden in June 1995.

-William is now patron of the homelessness charities Centrepoint and The Passage and last summer became the cover star of the Big Issue magazine after he joined a seller on the streets of London.
+William is patron of the homelessness charities Centrepoint and The Passage and, last summer, became the cover star of the Big Issue magazine after he joined a vendor on the streets of London.

 The prince told the Depaul UK staff: “So much about homelessness is (not) just about not having a house, there’s so much more to it.”